 Amazon is a phenomenal platform to sell products and Amazon FBA is where orders are fulfilled for sellers by Amazon’s central warehouse.

-The first step to setting up a successful Amazon FBA business is to find a niche to operate in – Jungle Scout is a great tool for analysing different markets to enter.
+The first step to setting up a successful Amazon FBA business is to find a niche to operate in – Jungle Scout is a great tool for analyzing different markets to enter.
 The website also has some brilliant case studies on the whole process of finding a niche, manufacturing a product and selling it on Amazon.

 Amazon FBA businesses do require some investment to get your first batch of products made but the platform is here to stay.
-For most products it looks like Amazon is going to keep generating revenues by offering a platform rather than producing its own line.
-This is because they can make 15 per cent from offering the platform.
+For most products, it looks like Amazon is going to keep generating revenues by offering a platform rather than producing its own line.
+This is because they can make 15 percent from offering the platform.

 To get started take a look at Jungle Scout, and there are plenty of Amazon FBA courses on Udemy.
 But bear in mind Amazon FBA isn’t going to magically work unless you can give customers what they want.